 Even if you have been to a chiropractor in the past, do not assume that your upper cervical spine is properly aligned.
 Making adjustments to this sensitive part of the body requires precision and gentle corrections.
 The popping and cracking of general chiropractic is not the best way to correct this issue.
 That is why the subspecialty of upper cervical chiropractic exists.
 How does it differ?

-• Focus – Only the top two bones of the neck are targeted by this specific form of chiropractic.
+• Focus – This specific form of chiropractic targets only the top two bones of the neck.

-• Precision – Diagnostic imaging techniques are used to pinpoint misalignments down to hundredths of a degree or mere fractions of a millimeter.
+• Precision – Upper cervical chiropractors use diagnostic imaging techniques to pinpoint misalignments down to hundredths of a degree or mere fractions of a millimeter.

-•Low Force – Rather than using sheer force to move the bones back into place, gentle adjustments are performed either by hand or by using an adjusting instrument.
+•Low Force – Rather than using sheer force to move the bones back into place, they perform gentle adjustments either by hand or by using an adjusting instrument.
 These gentle adjustments are safe for the entire family (even infants have been helped with colic and acid reflux in case studies).
 Corrections are also long-lasting, which gives the body the time that it needs to heal.

 The Natural Way to Get Help for Acid Reflux